 The custom resources needed to define a pipeline are listed below:

 Task: a reusable, loosely coupled number of steps that perform a specific task (e.g. building a container image)

-TaskRun: the execution and result (i.e. success or failure) of running an instance of a task
+TaskRun: the execution and result of running an instance of a task

-PipelineRun: the execution and result (i.e. success or failure) of running a pipeline
+PipelineRun: the execution and result of running an instance of a pipeline, which includes a number of

 For further details on pipeline concepts, refer to the Tekton documentation that provides an excellent guide for understanding various parameters and attributes available for defining pipelines.

-In the following sections, you will go through each of the above steps to define and execute a pipeline.
+In the following sections, you will go through each of the above steps to define and invoke a pipeline.
+Let's get started!

 In this workshop, you have worked with OpenShift Pipelines and learned about underlying Tekton concepts.
 OpenShift Pipelines provides CI/CD solutions for addressing the fundamentals of CI/CD (i.e., automation of building, testing, and deploying application components) but also offers modern solutions around addressing scale, server maintenance, and making all parts of the CI/CD process highly reusable for any number of application development tasks.

 We hope you have found this workshop helpful in learning about OpenShift Pipelines and would love any feedback you have on ways to make it better!
 Feel free to open issues in this workshop’s GitHub repository, but also reach out to your workshop leaders to share any thoughts on how we can make this a better experience.

 To learn more about OpenShift Pipelines and Tekton, the resources below can provide information on everything from getting started to more advanced concepts.